Founding Director & Editor

 Promotions & Communications Assistant

-Sharon has worked in Marketing and Sales for the past 18 years, helping and supporting those who are selling the products.
+Sharon has a long work history in Marketing and Sales, helping and supporting those who are selling the products.
 She is now putting her range of skills and experience into Conditional Publications.
 She lives in Surrey, England with her large family of birds!

 She was diagnosed with Obsessive-Compulsive Disorder as a child, but it has really come to the fore in her adult years.
 Among many other symptoms, she is most affected by contamination obsessions and works to keep them contained, to stop them spreading.